formative-cybering/superdirt-voltage/README.md

 **2025**

-- Persistant Pitch (pitch values are stored in SuperCollider and are no longer dependant on cycle/legato length)
+- Persistent Pitch (pitch values are stored in SuperCollider and are no longer dependant on cycle/legato length)
 - Performance updates

 ---